Salvador Santino Regilme: Education

 He completed his secondary school education as a scholar of Franciscan Capuchins at Lourdes School, Quezon City.
-He is the first Philippines-born scholar to complete a PhD in Political Science and American Studies from the Freie Universität Berlin and the first Philippines-born scholarship recipient of the prestigious "Helmut-Schmidt Program" (formerly Public Policy and Good Governance), which allowed him to earn a German-language diploma from the Goethe-Institut Göttingen and a MA from the Universität Osnabrück.
+He is the first Philippines-born scholar to complete a joint PhD in Political Science and American Studies and the first Philippines-born scholarship recipient of the prestigious "Helmut-Schmidt Program" (formerly Public Policy and Good Governance), which allowed him to earn a German-language diploma from the Goethe-Institut Göttingen and a MA from the Universität Osnabrück.

+Regilme completed his PhD under the supervision of Lora Anne Viola (chair), Thomas Risse, and Susan D. Hyde through a joint supervision from Freie Universität Berlin and Yale University, funded by the German Research Foundation's Excellence Initiative and the Fox International Fellowship at Yale University.

 Publications

-He is the author of Aid Imperium: United States Foreign Policy and Human Rights in Post-Cold War Southeast Asia, published by the University of Michigan Press, 2021, co-editor of the volume Human Rights at Risk: International Institutions, American Power, and the Future of Dignity (New Brunswick: Rutgers University Press), co-editor of American Hegemony and the Rise of Emerging Powers (Routledge, 2017) and the author of many peer-reviewed articles in leading journals such as Political Geography, International Studies Perspectives, Third World Quarterly, Geoforum, International Political Science Review, and Human Rights Review, among many others.
+He is the author of Aid Imperium: United States Foreign Policy and Human Rights in Post-Cold War Southeast Asia, published by the University of Michigan Press, 2021, co-editor of the volume Human Rights at Risk: International Institutions, American Power, and the Future of Dignity (Rutgers University Press), co-editor of American Hegemony and the Rise of Emerging Powers (Routledge, 2017) and the author of many peer-reviewed articles in leading journals such as Political Geography, International Studies Perspectives, Third World Quarterly, Geoforum, International Political Science Review, and Human Rights Review, among many others.

 Awards

-Regilme Jr is the 2019 Inaugural Winner of the Best Conference Paper Award for the Asia-Pacific of the International Studies Association, for his paper on the international human rights regime and the Trump administration.
+Regilme's book Aid Imperium is the recipient of the 2023 Cecil B. Currey Book Award from the Association of Global South Studies and the 2023-2024 Best Book in Human Rights - Honorable Mention from the International Studies Association.
+Regilme is the 2019 Inaugural Winner of the Best Conference Paper Award for the Asia-Pacific of the International Studies Association, for his paper on the international human rights regime and the Trump administration.
 In 2022, he received Honorable Mention for the Best Scholarly Article Award in Human Rights from American Sociological Association for his paper on the global war on drugs in Colombia and the Philippines.
 He is the first non-German Fox International Fellow from the Freie Universität Berlin to Yale University.
 He is the recipient of several fellowships and grants from the German Federal and State Governments, German Academic Exchange Service, Yale University, De La Salle University-Manila, and Leiden University.
 In 2012, Regilme was named as one of the 100 Leaders of Tomorrow at the 42nd St. Gallen Symposium, held at the University of St. Gallen in Switzerland.